Nuitka/Nuitka/Developer_Manual.rst

 - Final:

   We will then round it up and call it "Nuitka 1.0" when this works as expected for a bunch of people.
-The plan is to reach this goal during 2015.
+The plan is to reach this goal during 2016.
 This is based on positive assumptions that may not hold up though.

-Of course, this may be subject to change.
+Of course, all of this may be subject to change.

 Current State